 Don’t for get to cleanse!
 I know it’s tempting not to bother, particularly if you haven’t been wearing makeup, but you’ll be surprised at how much dirt/sweat/suncream has accumulated on your face.
 If you’ve been out and about, I would suggest a double cleanse to stop your pores getting clogged up.

 Hydrate your skin from the inside and out.
-Drink plenty of water, particularly if you are out in the sun, and use a hydrating serum or cream (some of my favourites are Medik8 Hydr8 B5 serum and the Intraceuticals Daily Serum).
+Drink plenty of water, particularly if you are out in the sun, and use a hydrating serum or cream (try the Skin W1 Collagen Stimulating Serum which is packed full of antioxidants, hyaluronic acid and collagen stimulating actives)

 Protect your skin from the sun with SPF 30 or above (I recommend SPF 50 to all my patients.
-Epionce SPF50 is the bestseller in my clinic).
+Epionce SPF50 is the bestseller in my clinic, but I also love zinc based sunscreens for beach/intense sun days).
 Wear a hat to protect your face from the sun, and try to avoid going outside when the sun is at its strongest (usually between 11am-2pm).

-Watch what you eat and drink limit alcohol, coffee, soda and processed food.
+Watch what you eat and drink limit alcohol, coffee, fizzy drinks and processed food.
 Try to eat as much fresh food as possible, particularly fruit and veg.

 Consider a holiday supplement I recommend the Advanced Nutrition Programme Well Away Supplement which comes in a 7 day blister pack, designed for travel.
 It’s easy and convenient and contains all the nutrients you need.
 A probiotic can also be a good idea when travelling.